AlexCuencaM/My-portfolio/README.md

 # About

-This page is developed on technology such as HTML, CSS and JS, with a bit help from Bootstrap v5 framework for navbar responsive
+This page is developed on technology such as HTML and CSS

 ## Installation